Summer Term

 - Please note checks may be held and deposited throughout the summer.

-Lesson Package Options
+Lesson Plan Options

 - 8 Lessons in 10 Weeks (1st Priority Fall Registration)